Reconstructing thermal states using dimensionally limited probes : A Model for Limited Control & Memory in Quantum Thermodynamics: Conclusions Outlook

+Throughout the development of this work we studied other applications.
+The first given in Appendix~\ref{A:applications} was the impact of our techniques in an ergotropic setting where we investigated optimal work extraction from two thermal states at different temperatures.
+The second given in Appendix~\ref{A:resource_theory} was a preliminary investigation in how imperfect knowledge of the \textit{free states} of a resource theory could impact an agents ability to transform states using free operations.
+We present these works together with other supplementary work in the Technical Matter presented after the main text.

 \paragraph*{Acknowledgements} J.X. would like to acknowledge the Quantum Resources 2023 conference which inspired this project and in particular thank Felix Binder for his encouragement in pursuing this problem.
 J.X is indebted to Max Lock, Giulia Mazzolla and Benjamin Stratton for insightful conversations.
-We thank Tom Rivlin for his explanatory insights and knowledge of Discworld.
+In particular, Tony Short for pointing out the maximum rank increase that can occur in the estimate generation procedure.
 J.X., F.C., P.B. and M.H. acknowledge funding from the European Research Council (Consolidator grant `Cocoquest’ 101043705) and financial support from the Austrian Federal Ministry of Education, Science and Research via the Austrian Research Promotion Agency (FFG) through the project FO999914030 (MUSIQ) funded by the European Union – NextGenerationEU.
-AOJ acknowledges financial support from the Danish National Research Foundation grant bigQ (DNRF 142) and VILLUM FONDEN through a research grant (40864)

 [1]{} [1]{#1}

 \onecolumngrid